jacobrambo/jacobrambo/README.md

 Hi, I'm Jacob Rambo.
-I'm a student at the University of Victoria taking a BSc in Computer Science Honours with Software Systems option.
+I'm a student at the University of Victoria taking a BSc in Computer Science with a Minor in Data Science!